d18w/d18w.github.io/research.md

 My research focuses on combinatorics, string algorithms, Gray codes, de Bruijn sequences, graph theory, and design and analysis of algorithms.
 I am also interested in financial modeling, investing, and sports analytics lately.

+I usually include the source code for my theory papers in the appendix.
+If you find the code useful for your research or applications, I would greatly appreciate hearing about how it is being used.
+Please let me know by sending an email to <a href="mailto:cwong@mpu.edu.mo">cwong[at]mpu.edu.mo</a>.
 <div class="col-12">
 						<div class="content">
 																																	<div class="entry-content">